niteshbalusu11/BOS-Commands-Document/README.md

     - `amount`: capacity of the channel in Sats you want to open, can specify a separate amount if batch opening channels, default 5M sats if not specified
     - `external-funding`: give you an address for you to sign from your external wallet along with the amount. **IF USING EXTERNAL WALLET, DO NOT BROADCAST THE TRANSACTION FROM THE EXTERNAL WALLET, BOS WILL DO IT FOR YOU**
     - `set-fee-rate`: waits until the channel is open and attempts to set a forwarding fee rate, this process needs to run in the background until a channel is open.
 Have to run in background process manager like tmux, nohup or keep the ssh session open
-    - `type`: public/private, defaulted to public
+    - `type`: public/private, default: public
      <br></br>
   Example: `bos open pubkey1 --amount 1000000 pubkey2 --amount 3000000 pubkey3 --amount 4000000`.
 Once you enter the command and hit enter, it will ask the onchain transaction fee you want to set and also if you want to use your internal LND wallet for funding the transaction.
 <br></br>